Azure/azure-functions-kafka-extension/docs/public-documentation/Trigger.md

 ## Java

-The following example shows an Kafka trigger binding which logs the message body of the Kafka trigger.
+The following Java function uses the @KafkaTrigger annotation from the Java Client library (https://mvnrepository.com/artifact/com.microsoft.azure.functions/azure-functions-java-library) to describe the configuration for a KafkaTrigger trigger.
+The function grabs the message placed on the topic and adds it to the logs.

 ```java
 @FunctionName("KafkaTrigger")